 Measures from February 23rd 2020

-- With coming into force of the law, landlords must, in accordance with §6 of the law, inform their tenants, without being asked, about the basis for the calculation of the rent according to the rent cap.
+With coming into force of the law, landlords must inform their tenants, unsolicited, about the basis for the calculation of the rent according to the rent cap.
 For this purpose, the following information must be provided to the tenants:

 - Year of construction of the apartment